mongodb-js/vscode/README.md

 - Prototype your queries, aggregations, and MongoDB commands with MongoDB syntax highlighting and intelligent autocomplete for MongoDB shell API, MongoDB operators, and for database, collection, and field names.
 - Run your playgrounds and see the results instantly.
 Click the play button in the tab bar to see the output.
+- Edit documents returned by your playground.
-- Save your playgrounds in your workspace and use them to document how your application interacts with MongoDB
+- Save your playgrounds in your workspace and use them to document how your application interacts with MongoDB.
-- Build aggregations quickly with helpful and well-commented stage snippets
+- Build aggregations quickly with helpful and well-commented stage snippets.

 ![Playgrounds](resources/screenshots/playground.png)